pegesund/heysql/README.md

 ### This code has been written Pharo Smalltalk

 	- Uses reflection
-	- Adds methods by compiling in runtime
+	- Adds methods by compiling in runtime (very nice language feature!)
 	- Uses the standard test-system.
 To run the tests in the test-package you must set up the database propery on your local computer.

 If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: placeholder.